goadesign/goa.design/content/implement/error_handling.md

-Handling errors in services in a way that is consistent across all the software layers and provides a documented output to the clients is hard, yet is a requirement for defining crisp API boundaries.
+Handling errors in services in a way that is consistent across all the software layers and provides a documented output to the clients is hard, yet is a requirement for defining crisp API boundaries. goa strives to strike the right balance of providing a simple way to classify all the possible errors without having to write special error handling code in all components.
-This problem is rarely addressed explicitly and error handling tends to “just happen” resulting in APIs where the error cases become impossible to document properly.
-This in turn makes it difficult to build client services that implement the proper retry strategies for example.

-goa strives to strike the right balance of providing a simple way to classify all the possible errors without having to write special error handling code in all components.
 Specifically the goals
 are: